microsoft/FASTER/docs/cs/FasterLog.md

 this, we add a method called `RefreshUncommitted` (with async variants).
 Similar to `Commit`, this call exposes the tail of the log to consumers in a safe way.
 Since it is slightly more expensive, we do not automatically perform this operation after every enqueue, and instead expose to users to call on demand.
-You use `RefreshUncommitted` similarly to `Commit`, either call it from the enqueue thread (e.g., after a batch of enqueues) or have a separate thread/task that periodically calls it.
+You use `RefreshUncommitted` similarly to `Commit`, either call it from the enqueue thread (e.g., after every enqueue or a batch of enqueues) or have a separate thread/task that periodically calls it.
+Note that while `RefreshUncommitted` incurs a small CPU overhead to the write operation, it does not perform any I/O operation.

 For optimal performance, we suggest using more than one page in memory for FasterLog used with uncommitted scans (e.g., 2 or 4 pages), and set mutable fraction (`MutableFraction` in log settings) to say 0.5.
 This will ensure that pages get auto-committed only when the in-memory log of 2 of 4 pages is 50% full.
 This will allow pages sufficient time for records to be consumed by readers before the auto-commit tries to push them to disk.
 You may also commit manually as usual.
-The example [here](https://github.com/microsoft/FASTER/tree/master/cs/playground/FasterLogPubSub) shows how to use this feature.
+The example in [playground](https://github.com/microsoft/FASTER/tree/master/cs/playground/FasterLogPubSub) shows how to use this feature.

 ### Log Head Truncation